Joanna is Head of the Property Litigation department at Edwin Coe.

 Landlord/Developer Defect Claims

-Advising in relation to several luxury new-build developments, with numerous substantial building defects.
-Issues as to the landlord/developer breaching the covenant of quiet enjoyment and derogating from the grant of leases by seeking to restrict amenity and subsume land in further development.
+Advising in relation to several luxury new-build developments of flats or houses, with numerous substantial building defects and fire safety issues.
+Claims where the landlord/developer has breached the covenant of quiet enjoyment and derogated from the grant of leases by seeking to restrict amenity and subsume land in further development.
 Various planning issues arising.

 Unreasonably withholding consent to assignment or subletting